So, we head up to part 2 of our journey which includes the Philippines, Singapore, some more of Kuala Lumpur and Sweden.

 Day 31: Amazing Gardens by the bay and Cloud Forest, Marina mall, Raffles place, Singapore sling cocktail with ground nuts all over the ground.

 Day 32: Japanese lunch with a friend, Singapore City Gallery, off to airport and flight back to Kuala Lumpur.

 Day tip: If you’re in Singapore then gallery should be the first place to visit and spend there at least 2 hours so You will understand the city much better!
 Entrance is free of charge.

 Day 33: Batu Caves and Perdana lake garden.
 Dinner in Jalan Alor street.

 Day tip: When heading to Kuala Lumpur, check the info about their public transport as it’s quite cheap but might seem a bit complicated.

 Day 34: Ready to go home!
 Visiting Putrajaya city, real traditional mosque, empty streets and magnificent boulevard.

-Day tip: from train station in Putrajaya take any bus to the city centre (no. 3,4,5,8 is for sure going to the boulevard)
+Day tip: from the train station in Putrajaya take any bus to the city center (no. 3,4,5,8 is for sure going to the boulevard)